ayubf/ScholarSoft/README.md

 ## Goals

-I think I'm starting to enjoy using Java more and more and I've recently been working on something like this but in Python.
-OOP and systems like the one in this repo really pique my interest.
-I've always been interested in the software institutions like schools and hospitals use.
+I think I'm starting to use Java more and more and I've recently been working on something like this but in Python.

 ## Classes
 -  School